Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: State of the Art Supervised Domain Adaptation Methods perform Graph Embedding

 \section{State of the Art Supervised Domain Adaptation Methods perform Graph Embedding}

 In \cref{sec:dage}, we analysed the domain-invariant space approach to Supervised Domain Adaptation, and showed that it can be naturally described as multi-view Graph Embedding.
 In fact, any domain adaptation method, which uses pairs of samples to produce a domain-invariant latent space, can be cast as a multi-view Graph Embedding method.
-To illustrate this point, we analyse three recent state-of-the-art methods and show that they are instances of Domain Adaptation via Graph Embedding.
-Here we should note that a similar relationship can be shown for several other Domain Adaptation methods such as \cite{das2018graph, koniusz2017domain}.
+To illustrate this point, we analyse three recent state-of-the-art methods and show that they are instances of Domain Adaptation via Graph Embedding with different choices of $\mW$ and $\mW_p$.
+A similar relationship can be shown for several other Domain Adaptation methods such as \cite{das2018graph, koniusz2017domain}.
 In the subsequent subsections, we focus on the Domain Adaptation terms included in the optimisation function of each method, while we omit the corresponding cross-entropy terms of each method for simplicity.